elephantscale/es-training-new/course-outlines/data-analytics-with-python-v2.md

 ## Overview

 Python is a popular language for performing data analytics.
-It provides lot of modern tools and libraries for data analytics.
+It provides a lot of modern tools and libraries for data analytics.

-This course introduces Python and it's data analytics tools.
+This course introduces Python and its data analytics tools.

 ## What Will You Learn